Did you know?

 Skill level checks missing:

 The Health Practitioners Compliance Act (HPCA) ensures that all health practitioners attend certain refresher courses pertinent to their field at varying time frames.
 However there is currently no system for ensuring those skills are practiced and that basic practice standards are met at every birth unless actions give rise to a complaint.
+The access agreement for Lead Maternity Carer (LMC) midwives to use District Health Board (DHB) facilities does not compel these midwives to follow standard DHB protocols.

 Lack of consumer information: